concur/developer.concur.com/src/api-reference/request/get-started.markdown

 #### <a name="javascript">Explore the API in JavaScript

-Below are some simple NodeJS code snippets for getting a token and issuing a request on the API.
+Below are some simple NodeJS code snippets for getting a token and issuing a request to the API.

 ##### <a name="retrieve-token"></a>Retrieve a User Access Token: